Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create manifest**

-Creates a manifest file to register the model.
+Creates a manifest file for the model.
 Note that you can use the service create command which will perform the manifest creation (without you having to create it separately).

 *az ml manifest create --manifest-name [your new manifest name] -f [path to code file] -r [runtime for the image e.g. scikit-py]*